sentioxyz/docs/how-to-guides-by-examples/data-collection/working-with-different-chains/evm-chains/monitor-call-count-by-trace.md

 hidden: false
 ---

-{% hint style="warning" %}
+> ⚠️
+>
-Trace is only supported in a subset of networks.
+> Trace is only supported in a subset of networks.
 See full list in [supported-networks.md](../../../../references/supported-networks.md "mention")
-{% endhint %}

 Sometimes you may not be getting proper events; in this case, trace is the way to go.